 6. Online practical and viva examinations would be preferred by candidates

-It is a common understanding that the practical examinations need the physical presence of the candidate at the exam center, but that won’t be the case in the upcoming times.
-Online practical exams might not be possible in all cases, but can be implemented in certain cases where the online examinations would be more efficient.
+It is a common understanding that the practical examinations need the physical presence of the candidate at the exam centre, but that won’t be the case in the upcoming times.
+Online practical exams might not be possible in all cases but can be implemented in certain cases where the online examinations would be more efficient.

 Here is how you can conduct-